k4kpk/k4kpk.github.io/sota-guides/Coosa Bald (W4G_NG-006).md

         * Duncan Ridge Rd Landmarks, where Duncan Ridge Rd meets GA-180:
         * Watch for "Wolf Pen Gap" highway sign on the right.
         * On left: Dirt road with "Coopers Creek WMA" sign.
-    * Duncan Ridge Rd is *barely* drivable in a Corolla in December 2013.
+    * Duncan Ridge Rd *barely* drivable in a Corolla in December 2013.
 Deep ruts.
-Particularly challenging on the day after rain.
+In 2018, very drivable 3 or more days after rain.
+Risk of stuck in muddy rut if road wet from recent rain.
     * Note: If Duncan Ridge Rd impassible, trail meets GA-180 at Duncan Ridge Rd and runs to the trailhead 1.2 miles up Duncan Ridge Rd, adding 1 steep mile distance to the hike.

 * **Food**